attester/attester/README.md

     - MainTestSuite
    excludes:
     - test.sample.MyUnfinishedTest
+   browserExcludes: # Allows to specify some excluded classpaths specific to each browser
+     PhantomJS: # Each browser listed in browserExcludes must exactly match the name of a browser in the browsers section
+      - test.sample.MyTestFailingInPhantomJS
   files:
    rootDirectory: 'src/tests'
    includes:
     - 'test/example/*TestCase.js'
    excludes:
     - 'test/example/*SpecialTestCase.js'
+   browserExcludes: # Allows to specify some exclusion patterns specific to each browser
+    PhantomJS: # Each browser listed in browserExcludes must exactly match the name of a browser in the browsers section
+     - 'test/example/*NoPhantomTestCase.js'
   bootstrap : '/aria/bootstrap.js' # Path to the bootstrap file of Aria Templates.
 This is the default value.
   extraScripts: # Path to extra scripts to be inserted in the test page just after the Aria Templates bootstrap file.
    - '/test/testEnvConfig.js'